laravel-enso/forms/README.md

 - multi-select values are normalized to arrays of tracked keys
 - datepicker values are formatted with the configured or field-specific format
 - select `source` routes are converted to relative application paths
+- select fields that define enum class `options` are expanded through `::select()` and default to translated labels
 - `wysiwyg` fields receive the configured TinyMCE API key automatically

 ### Supported meta keys